MinnPost/legislature-tracker/README.md

 var app = new LT.Application(options);
 ```

-Currently, this application has specific parts to MinnPost, but the goal of the project is to make it easy for anyone else to use.
-The best example right now is: ```example-minnpost.html```
+See ```index.html``` for a basic example using the 2013-2014 MN Legislature.

 ### Options

 When creating a new Legislature Tracker object, you can set the following options.
-All available options and their defaults are in ```js/app/core.js```.
+All default options are in ```js/app/core.js```.

 * ```el```: The element selector that will hold the application.
 * ```state```: The two character state code as used by Open States.